-In January 2012, respondents were mailed a calendar, along with a letter thanking them for their participation and letting them know they would be called later that year for another interview.
+In December 2012, respondents were mailed a calendar, along with a letter thanking them for their participation and letting them know they would be called in 2013 for another interview.
 See Exhibit I.A-1.

-Prior to the interview, participants were sent an advance letter (Exhibit I.A-2) letting them know an interviewer would be contacting them soon and thanking them again for participating in NHATS.
-The interviewers also had a generic version of the advance letter for use when going to the SP's home. in person.
+Prior to the interview, participants were sent an advance letter (Exhibit I.A-2) letting them know they would be contacted soon and inviting them to call the NHATS toll-free number to set up an appointment at a convenient time for them.
+The case folder had a generic version of the advance letter interviewers could use in person.

-A separate advance letter (Exhibit I.A-3) was sent to some proxies when there is confirmed information that the SP had died since the last interview.
-This letter was sent to the individual viewed as the best respondent for the last month of life interview.
+A separate advance letter was sent to some proxies when there is confirmed information that the SP had died since the last interview.
+This letter was sent to the individual identified as the best respondent for the last month of life interview.
 See Section III for information about the last month of life interview.